Youth Weight Training: Is it Okay? When Should They Start Lifting Weights?

 Weightlifting is completely safe for your kids; it won’t stop their growth, and they sure as hell won’t kill themselves while doing it.
+After all, it’s not like you are going to introduce them to punishing training programs or equipment with too much weight, like the millennium dumbbell anyway.
 This means that you should get your eight-year-old on that strength program, right?

-According to Jordan Feigenbaum, a medical doctor and strength coach from Barbell Medicine, your kids would probably be fine doing a couple sets of compound exercises, such as deadlifts or squats, but that’s not the way to go in the long run.
+According to Jordan Feigenbaum, a medical doctor and strength coach from Barbell Medicine, healthy children would probably be fine doing a one or two sets of compound exercises, such as deadlifts or squats, but that’s not the way to go in the long run.

 They’re only ready when they’ve reached stage 4 on the Tanner Puberty Scale (2), which means they’re basically in full-blown puberty.
-Adult-like pubic hair in both males and females, almost fully developed breasts with females and larger testicles and penis for males.
+Adult-like pubic hair and higher body mass in both males and females, almost fully developed breasts with females and larger testicles and penis for males.
 Additionally, males in Tanner Stage 4 will begin to develop some facial hair, and their voices will become deeper than usual.

-The main reason why your child shouldn’t regularly start weight training before they reach Tanner Stage 4 is the simple fact that they don’t have the right hormone levels, specifically testosterone, to handle the progressive overload and recover from each session.
+The main reason why your child shouldn’t regularly start weight training before they reach Tanner Stage 4 is the simple fact that they don’t have the right hormone levels, specifically testosterone, to handle the progressive overload, exercise correctly, and recover from each training session.

-You might have a 12-year-old, a 6th grader who’s already in Stage 4 and is physically ready to start training.
+You might have a 12-year-old, a 6th grader who’s already in Stage 4 and is physically ready to start youth resistance training.